Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 chain = { genesis_time_secs = 1695902400, slot_time_secs = 12, genesis_fork_version = "0x01017000", fulu_fork_slot = 5283840, chain_id = 17000 }
 ```

-All fields of the inline form are required; there are no defaults, and omitting one makes the whole `chain` value fail to parse.
+All inline fields are required; omitting one makes the `chain` value fail to parse.

-When using the spec-file form, the `CB_CHAIN_SPEC` environment variable can be set to override the spec file path at runtime (see [Binary](./running/binary.md#common)).
-It has no effect on the other two forms.
+With the spec-file form, the `CB_CHAIN_SPEC` environment variable can override the spec file path at runtime (see [Binary](./running/binary.md#common)).

 ## PBS safety and tuning options

-Beyond the basics shown above, the `[pbs]` section supports some additional knobs (see the [annotated config example](https://github.com/Commit-Boost/commit-boost-client/blob/main/config.example.toml) for the full list):
+Beyond the basics shown above, the `[pbs]` section supports additional knobs.
+The [annotated config example](https://github.com/Commit-Boost/commit-boost-client/blob/main/config.example.toml) is the full field reference with defaults; the options below carry extra operational context:

-- `relay_check`: whether to forward `get_status` calls to the relays on startup, or skip the check and return `200` immediately.
-Default: `true`.
-- `wait_all_registrations`: whether to wait for all relays to respond to a validator registration before returning, or return after the first successful registration.
-Default: `true`.
 - `timeout_get_header_ms`: timeout, in milliseconds, for the `get_header` call to relays.
 Must be greater than 0, and must be less than `late_in_slot_time_ms`.
-Note that the CL also has a timeout (e.g. 1 second), so this should be lower than that to leave some margin for overhead.
+The CL also has a timeout (e.g. 1 second), so this should be lower than that to leave some margin for overhead.
 Default: `950`.
-- `timeout_get_payload_ms`: timeout, in milliseconds, for the `submit_blinded_block` (get payload) call to relays.
-Must be greater than 0.
-Default: `4000`.
-- `timeout_register_validator_ms`: timeout, in milliseconds, for the `register_validator` call to relays.
-Must be greater than 0.
-Default: `3000`.
-- `skip_sigverify`: whether to skip verification of the relay signature and pubkey in `get_header` responses.
-Default: `false`.
-- `min_bid_eth`: minimum bid in ETH that will be accepted from `get_header`, can be specified as a float or a string for extra precision (e.g. `"0.01"`).
-Default: `0.0`.
 - `late_in_slot_time_ms`: how late, in milliseconds into the slot, is considered "late".
-This shortens `get_header` timeouts to make sure a header is returned within this deadline; if the CL request arrives later in the slot, fetching headers is skipped to force local building and minimize the risk of a missed slot (see also the timing games notes).
+This shortens `get_header` timeouts to make sure a header is returned within this deadline; if the CL request arrives later in the slot, fetching headers is skipped to force local building and minimize the risk of a missed slot.
 Must be greater than 0.
 Default: `2000`.
-- `http_timeout_seconds`: timeout, in seconds, for any HTTP request sent from the PBS module to other services.
-Default: `10`.
 - `extra_validation_enabled`: whether to enable extra validation of `get_header` responses.
 If enabled, `rpc_url` must also be set to an Execution Layer RPC on the same chain as the sidecar (this is checked at startup).
 Default: `false`.
-- `register_validator_retry_limit`: maximum number of retries for validator registration requests per relay, must be greater than 0.
-Default: `3`.
-- `validator_registration_batch_size`: maximum number of validators to send to relays in a single registration request.
-Default: unlimited.
-- `mux_registry_refresh_interval_seconds`: for registry-based muxes with [dynamic refreshing](./mux-key-loaders.md#lido-registry) enabled, how often to refresh the list of pubkeys from the registry, in seconds.
-Must be greater than 0.
-Default: `384` (one epoch).
+- `mux_registry_refresh_interval_seconds`: refresh interval, in seconds, for registry-based muxes with [dynamic refreshing](./mux-key-loaders.md#lido-registry) enabled.
+Default: `384`.

 :::warning
 `validator_registration_batch_size` used to be a per-relay option.
-It is now obsolete on a per-relay basis and setting it inside a `[[relays]]` entry makes the sidecar fail at startup: move it to the `[pbs]` section instead.
+It is no longer accepted per relay: setting it inside a `[[relays]]` entry makes the sidecar fail at startup; set it in the `[pbs]` section instead.
 :::

 ### Per-relay options